goeh/grails-decorator/README.md

 # Configuration
 All installed decorators except `jiraDecorator` are applied by default when you use the `<g:decorate/>` tag.

-You can limit the number of decorators applied by default with the 'decorator.include' parameter.
+You can limit the number of decorators applied by default with the `decorator.include` parameter.

     decorator.include = ['abbreviate']

-You can exclude decorators applied by default with the 'decorator.exclude' parameter.
+You can exclude decorators applied by default with the `decorator.exclude` parameter.

     decorator.exclude = ['telephone']